 Land, structures, and equipment are capitalized at cost.
 Structures and equipment are depreciated over the estimated useful lives of the assets using the straight-line method.
 Buildings are depreciated over 40 years and equipment is depreciated over 3 to 5 years.
-The Authority's capitalization policy is \$1,000.
+The Authority's capitalization policy is \$5,000, starting on April 1, 2012 for all purchases after that date.